astral-sh/ruff/crates/ruff_python_formatter/README.md

 </details>

-The other option is to use the playground:
+The other option is to use the playground (also check the playground README):

 ```shell
 cd playground && npm run dev:wasm && npm install && npm run dev